M.Ed. in Educational Leadership

 - Official transcripts of all undergraduate/graduate work directly from each regionally accredited college or university.

 - Applicants are expected to have a 2.5 cumulative undergraduate grade point average or a 2.7 ratio for the last 60 credit hours of undergraduate work.

 - See Academic Catalog for further requirements and details.

 - Submission of a valid South Carolina elementary or secondary teaching certificate.
 Applicants must be in good standing with the State Board of Education at the time of admission.

-- Submission of a South Carolina Professional Certificate verifying three years teaching experience.
-At least one year of teaching at the appropriate level for Advanced Level certification for which the candidate is applying must be validated at the time of admission.
+- Submission of a South Carolina Professional Certificate verifying at least one year of teaching at the appropriate level for Advanced Level certification for which the candidate is applying must be validated at the time of admission.

 A total of 39 semester hours must be completed for the M.Ed. in Educational Leadership.
 In addition to completing all courses, candidates applying for certification as an administrator must:

 - Present a minimum qualifying score on the Praxis, South Carolina’s Supervision and Administration Examination, prior to enrolling in an internship.

 - Present a Valid South Carolina Teaching Certificate